oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 **What we're looking for in the proposal:**

-*   Detailed explanation for speed related improvements should be provided.
+*   Detailed explanation for speed-related improvements should be provided.
 *   Include mocks for all user-facing changes.

 **Dependency on Release Schedule:** None.